charliecalvert/CloudNotes/Assignments/OnlinePresence.md

 ## Overview

-This document contains various useful tips related to creating and maintaining an online presence.
-That is, tips that are useful for people who are learning to work in the cloud.
+This document contains various tips designed to help students work in the cloud.

 ## Caution is Golden